-(2) 30,000,000 Restricted Shares will vest upon the Company commercially deploying the third solar, wireless electric vehicle charging, microgrid, and/or battery storage system (such systems as more specifically defined under the Exchange Agreement).
+NextNRG completed the acquisition of SEI on January 19, 2024, and thus 70,000,000 shares will vest on the closing date, and 30,000,000 Restricted Shares will be subject to vesting or forfeiture.
+The 30,000,000 Restricted Shares will vest, if at all, upon the Company commercially deploying the third solar, wireless electric vehicle charging, microgrid, and/or battery storage system (such systems as more specifically defined under the Exchange Agreement).